mynl/aggregate/doc/2_user_guides/2_x_student.rst

 Aggregate Program for the Traffic Example
 -----------------------------------------

-Here is the ``agg`` language program for the traffic example.
+Here is the DecL program for the traffic example.
 The program is one line long.
 Python automatically concatenates strings within parenthesis; it is split for clarity.

 .. code:: agg